Skip to content

 [cairo]

-enable-gas = false
+enable-gas = true

 unstable-add-statements-functions-debug-info